 Clyde works part-time for Anabaptist Financial doing business advising to share his burden of using business as a mission for the Kingdom of God.
 When stateside, Clyde and Anna Mae live in Altoona, Pennsylvania.
 The Lord has blessed them with 7 children and 5 grandchildren.

 The CAM Consultant serves as a liaison between Christian Aid Ministries and All-Nations Bible Translation.

 Weston and Heidi Showalter and their four children live in Baltic, Ohio, and attend Salem Amish-Mennonite Church.
 Weston and Heidi spent five years in Double Head Cabbage, Belize, doing church work under Amish-Mennonite Aid.
 Weston now works in the Public Relations department at the Christian Aid Ministries home office in Berlin, Ohio.
 He also serves on CAM’s Executive Committee.

 Kyle is employed at Faith Builders Educational Programs as a teacher and communications coordinator.

-Kyle and his wife, Marlene, have two children.
+Kyle and his wife, Marlene, have three children.
 They are interested in serving the Anabaptist community by investing in its ministries and communities.
-Kyle is excited by the visionary work undertaken by ABT.
+Kyle is excited by the visionary work undertaken by All-Nations.
 This ministry will give the gospel access to previously untouched peoples.
-Also, the vision of ABT will feed back into the Anabaptist community at large, providing purpose and meaning to the conservative tradition.
+Also, the vision of All-Nations will feed back into the Anabaptist community at large, providing purpose and meaning to the conservative tradition.